-Are you thinking about buying life insurance, but don't know where to start?
-Here's a money saving tip: get it while you're still young(er) and healthy!
+Are you considering buying life insurance but don't know where to start?
+Here's a money-saving tip: get it while you're still young(er) and healthy!

-Now, let's look at the main two insurance options: term life and whole life insurance.
-We are going to examine pros and cons and the difference between term and whole life insurance policies.
+Now, let's look at the two main insurance options: term life and whole life insurance.
+We will examine the pros and cons and the difference between term and whole life insurance policies.
 (Then, I'll tell you what I chose for my family!)

 What Is Life Insurance and How Does It Work?

-Life insurance provides financial protection by protecting your lost income if you were to unexpectedly die.
+Life insurance provides financial protection by protecting your lost income if you die unexpectedly.
 You create a contract with an insurance carrier that is paid by a yearly or monthly premium.
-Premiums are based on the type of insurance you are obtaining and the statistical risks posed to the carrier (your age, career, medical conditions, etc).
+Premiums are based on the type of insurance you are obtaining, and the statistical risks posed to the carrier (your age, career, medical conditions, etc.).

 It is particularly important to have a life insurance policy when you have family members that depend on your income.
-This is because the death benefit (which is the total amount paid out by your life insurance company) can replace your income, pay for funeral costs and cover any debts that you may have by awarding these funds to your chosen beneficiary.
+This is because the death benefit (the total amount paid out by your life insurance company) can replace your income, pay for funeral costs, and cover any debts you may have by awarding these funds to your chosen beneficiary.

 A beneficiary is the individual or individuals that you choose to receive the death benefit, such as a spouse or children.
 However, you can also designate this amount to anyone you’d like (including pets or charities).